 9. Using six of the 4-inch carriage bolts, attach two 8-foot 2×4 pieces to the bottom of the bin, one at the front and one in back (Photo G).
 These not provide support to the bottom of the bin, but can also act as “sacrificial” pieces you can replace in the future if the wood rots or decomposes.
 Cool, eh?

 10. Cut the final 8-foot piece into two 4-foot pieces, only this time you need to do it at a 45-degree angle.
-These are the two “movable arm” pieces at the top front of the bin that keep the frame from splaying out as the bin fills up with material (see page 2 of the schematic).
+These are the two “movable arm” pieces at the top front of the bin that keep the frame from splaying out as the bin fills up with material.
 They need to be cut this way to use the same board space, yet also provide support.

 11. Attach and secure the movable arm pieces to the side pieces with the carriage bolts and nuts/wing nuts.